hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root.md

 Can be accessed via the link [Web root procedure](/ont-huawei-ma5671a-root-web)

+{% include alert.html content="If this procedure does not work, you can use this [alternative procedure](/ont-huawei-ma5671a-ymodem).
+Do not use the V2 and V1 versions under any circumstances." alert="Info" icon="svg-warning" color="red" %}

 # Root Procedure for Huawei MA5671A (V2 - Python)

 {% include alert.html content="This version remains for documentation purposes only.
 Please use the latest procedure: [Web root procedure](/ont-huawei-ma5671a-root-web)" alert="Important" icon="svg-warning" color="red" %}